ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/configuring-data/index.md

 ]
 ```

-The path `/\*` tells the data service to allow any request to the base path of the data service.
+This path tells the data service to allow any request to the base path of the data service.

 </article>